sunchb/cson/README_EN.md

 - String must be declared as char*.
 - Array must be declared as pointer.
 - Declare additional properties to hold the array size for every array property.
+- The structure property name must be the same as the JSON field name.

 ``` c
 typedef struct {